CMA (Medication Aide) Requirements By State Resource Guide

 Vermont

-To become an MNA (medication nursing assistant) in Vermont, you must hold an active LNA (licensed nursing assistant), complete a state-approved medication assistant education program, pass the Medication Aide Certification Examination (MACE*), and the Test for Adult Basic Education (TABE*).
-Visit the Vermont Office of Professional Regulation website for more information.
+To become a medication nursing assistant in Vermont, a candidate must hold an active nursing assistant license, complete a state-approved medication assistant education program, and pass the Medication Aide Certification Examination (MACE*) and the Test for Adult Basic Education (TABE*).

 Virginia